 The MTC travel model generates spatially- and temporally-specific estimates of vehicle usage and speed for a typical weekday.
-This information is then input into an emissions model to estimate emitted criteria pollutants as well as emitted carbon dioxide (used as a proxy for all greenhouse gases).
-For the current analysis, MTC and ABAG used the California Air Resource Board's EMissions FACtor (EMFAC) 2014 (for SB 375 calculation purposes), EMFAC 2017 (for criteria pollutant emission inventory estimation) and CT-EMFAC 2017 (for mobile source air toxic emission inventory estimation).
+This information is then input into an emissions model to estimate on-road mobile source criteria pollutants as well as carbon dioxide emissions (used as a proxy for all greenhouse gases).
+For the current plan air quality analyses, MTC and ABAG used the California Air Resource Board's EMissions FACtor (EMFAC) 2014 for SB 375 calculations, EMFAC 2017 for Plan Bay Area 2050 Equity Analysis calculations, CT-EMFAC 2017 for Plan Bay Area 2015 EIR mobile source air toxic emission inventory estimation, and EMFAC 2021 for Plan Bay Area 2050 EIR criteria pollutant emission inventory estimation.